Ten Counties. One Upstate. Stronger Together

-This Regional Forum is also serving as the first in the Shaping Our Future Speaker Series, a regional collaboration between Ten at the Top, Upstate Forever, the Riley Institute at Furman University, the Greater Greenville Association of Realtors, and the Upstate SC Alliance.
+This Regional Forum is also serving as the second in the Shaping Our Future Speaker Series, a regional collaboration between Ten at the Top, Upstate Forever, the Riley Institute at Furman University, the Greater Greenville Association of Realtors, and the Upstate SC Alliance.
 The goal of the series is to inspire dialogue regarding the connections between land use decisions, transportation options, housing choices and quality of life.
 This is also the third event in Upstate Forever's 2015 Active Living Event Series sponsored primarily by the Mary Black Foundation.
 The series is designed to encourage community dialog about policies and infrastructure to support active, healthy communities.